wg-easy/wg-easy/README.md

 [boringtun](https://github.com/cloudflare/boringtun) is a userspace wireguard implementation using Rust.
 It is similar to [wireguard-go](https://git.zx2c4.com/wireguard-go) with a smaller memory footprint.
 The TUN device `/dev/net/tun` needs to exist on the host for `boringtun` to work.

-To activate `boringtun` in wg-easy, you need to set the `WG_QUICK_USERSPACE_IMPLEMENTATION` environment variable and mount the `/dev/net/tun` device when running the container.
+To activate `boringtun` in wg-easy, you need to mount the `/dev/net/tun` device when running the container.
+The `wg-quick` will automatically fallback to userspace implementation if the kernel module doesn't exist.

 <pre>
 $ docker run -d \